Aswin-Raj-K/Pulse-Doppler-Radar/README.md

 Our attention turns to the hardware configuration and programming of the processing system.
 The Zynq-7000 devices feature dual-core ARM Cortex-A9 processors, with the sole purpose of facilitating data transfer from the SD card to the FPGA module.
 Notably, in consideration of the substantial data involved, both stack and heap memory allocations in Vitis SDK were manually adjusted to around 100KB.
 DMA (Direct Memory Access) is used for data transfer between the processing system and programmable logic.
 Vitis SDK is used to write C/C++ instructions for the processor.
 Data is read from and written to the SD card using the FatFs module.
 Interrupts are employed to manage data transfer between the processing system and programmable logic.

+## Simulation and Verification

+The MATLAB simulation of the radar model has been successfully completed, including the successful extraction of target parameters that match the actual target parameters.
+The entire radar signal processor has been implemented and its functionality validated by comparing it with a MATLAB reference.